ChallenBellamey/interview-katas/front-end.md

 We would like any JavaScript to be test driven (in whatever library and test framework you feel comfortable with).

-Feel free to embellish your solution with whatever lovely CSS3, responsiveness, and HTML5 you wish to show off with.
+Please use React, Redux and any associated libraries you wish to in completing this task.
+Presentation is less important than functionality for this, but feel free to embellish your solution with whatever lovely CSS3, responsiveness, and HTML5 you wish to show off with.